 How to Store Chicken

-This post may contain affiliate links which will not change your price but will share some commission.
-Please read my privacy policy.
+This post may contain affiliate links.
+Please read myย privacy policy.

 Chicken is one of the most common lean proteins that is used in many different recipes.
 However, most people don’t know how to store chicken properly, which can lead to the growth of harmful bacteria.

-Whether youโre a new chef or a cooking pro, this post will show you the basics of learning the importance of proper chicken storage.
+Whether you’re a new chef or a cooking pro, this post will show you the basics of learning the importance of proper chicken storage.

 Working with chicken requires proper handling and food safety knowledge as it can easily harvest bacteria, like salmonella and E. Coli (you don’t want food poisoning, trust me!).
 Proper storing, defrosting, and thawing techniques can help avoid any foodborne illnesses.